asavan/utility-js/README.md

 An assortment of helpful Javascript functions

 ## makeWorker
+### Create a WebWorker from an existing function.
+Used to offload CPU-expensive functions from the main thread.
 ```javascript
 // Turns a given function's content into a WebWorker object.
 Only function without arguments can be converted
 const makeWorker = fn => new Worker(URL.createObjectURL(new Blob([fn.toString().replace(/\t|(^[a-z ]*\(\) ?{\r?\n?)|(^(\w*? )?(\w*? )?(= )?\(?\w*?,?\w*?\)? ?=> ?{\r?\n?)|(\r?\n?};?$)/g, "")])));